ellisonleao/magictools/README.md

 - :money_with_wings: [Aseprite](http://www.aseprite.org/) - animated sprite editor & pixel art tool.
 - :tada: [Gimp](http://www.gimp.org/) - GNU Image Manipulation Program.
 It is a freely distributed piece of software for such tasks as photo retouching, image composition and image authoring.
 - :tada: [Inkscape](https://inkscape.org/en/) - An open-source vector graphics editor similar to Adobe Illustrator, Corel Draw, Freehand, or Xara X.
+- :tada: [ItsPaint](https://itspaintmac.com) - A free native macOS paint and pixel-art editor with a one-pixel pencil, nearest-neighbour zoom and a pixel grid.
+[Source](https://github.com/joshlin2201/itspaint)
 - :tada: [Krita](https://krita.org/) - Krita is a professional FREE and open source painting program.
 It is made by artists that want to see affordable art tools for everyone.
 - :tada: [LibreSprite](https://libresprite.github.io/) - LibreSprite is an open source fork of Aseprite.
 - :moneybag: [Lightcube](https://www.lightcube.art/) - Pixel Art Editor for Windows, supposed PSD files in addition to JPEG, PNG, BMP, GIF.